halfwater223/cache_simulation_project/README.md

 ### 4. **Reinforcement Learning Enhancements**
 - **Optimizing the reward function**: Refine the reward function used in reinforcement learning to better align with desired system performance (e.g., balancing hit rate and queue time).
 - **Modifying the reinforcement learning model**: Enhance the reinforcement learning algorithm by experimenting with different models.
-Explore **on-policy algorithms** like **Proximal Policy Optimization (PPO)** or others and compare their effectiveness in optimizing the cache hit rate and other metrics.
+You can explore other reinforcement learning algorithms and compare their effectiveness in optimizing the cache hit rate and other metrics.
 - **Introducing multi-task reinforcement learning (MTRL)**: Implement MTRL to allow the system to handle **multiple objectives** concurrently, e.g., increasing hit rate while decreasing latency and energy consumption.
-This can be done using approaches like **Multi-Objective Proximal Policy Optimization (MO-PPO)**.

 ### 5. **Energy Efficiency and System Resource Optimization**
 - **Energy consumption modeling**: Introduce a model that tracks the **computational energy** consumption of both caching and processing tasks.
 Explore reinforcement learning approaches that balance energy use with hit rate and latency, potentially minimizing total energy per task.